Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Introduction

-Our theoretical approach predicts the following:~ (i) A complete model, which captures the reported features of experiments for both linearly-and circularly-polarized driving lasers~\cite{Liu2017,Luu2018,Saito2017}, and predicts novel behaviours for topologically non-trivial systems; (ii) HHG is extremely sensitive to inversion symmetry (IS) and, in addition, to breaking time-reversal symmetry (TRS); and (iii) the HHG spectrum intensity depends on the topological phases, and the circular dichroism of high harmonic orders is sensitive to crossing a topological phase transition boundary.
+Our theoretical approach {provides} a complete model, which predicts the following:~(i) reported features of experiments for both linearly-and circularly-polarized driving lasers~\cite{Liu2017, Luu2018, Saito2017}, and novel behaviors for topologically non-trivial systems; (ii) that HHG is extremely sensitive to inversion symmetry (IS) and, in addition, to breaking time-reversal symmetry (TRS); and (iii) the HHG spectrum intensity depends on the topological phases, and the circular dichroism of high harmonic orders is sensitive to the crossing of a topological phase transition boundary. { Our work is mainly focused on the Haldane model, but we expect that the broad features are generally applicable to {\it Chern insulators}}.